kw7oe/kw7oe.github.io/content/posts/gen-server.md

 - [GenServer and scaling][7]
 - [StackOverflow Question][10]

----

 # Do and Don't of GenServer

 Here are some of the do and don'ts when you use GenServer:

-**1. Do have a separate supervisor for your `GenServer` process, instead of using the root supervisor.**
+## 1. Do have a separate supervisor for your `GenServer` process, instead of using the root supervisor.

 Ideally, it's always better to have different `Supervisor` for your GenServer process, instead of using the root application `Supervisor`.
 This allow us to avoid edge scenario where repeating failures of your GenServer process bring down your whole application.

-I don't have anything to back up this suggestion but I guess the idea behind is to always **design your supervision tree and think about how you need your system to behave when things go wrong**.
+The idea behind is to always **design your supervision tree and think about how you need your system to behave when things go wrong**.

 According to [Erlang documentation][15], OTP design principles define how we structure code in terms of processes, modules and directories, and supervision